 |Metro Area||Annual Mean Salary||Employment|

 |New York-Newark-Jersey City, NY-NJ-PA||$178,550||410|

 Get Matched with a Master of Social Work or Counseling Program

 Now that you understand the difference between an MSW vs counseling master’s degree, it’s time to find the perfect program for you.

 Click on any of the sponsored listings on this page or use the form to get matched to programs that fit your criteria.
-Then, you can easily check out common curriculum, available concentrations, and learn how to apply today!
+Then, you can easily check out common curriculum, available concentrations and social work career paths, and learn how to apply today!